adChong/ideaslab-website/content/authors/admin/_index.md

 title: Adrian Chong

 # Full Name (for SEO)
-first_name: Nelson
+first_name: Adrian
-last_name: Bighetti
+last_name: Chong

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Professor of Building Science

 # Organizations/Affiliations
 organizations: